rahul-verma/arjuna/docs/source/index.rst

 Rahul has implemented smaller variants of features in Arjuna across frameworks and organizations, or given advice around it.
 However Arjuna being a generic library has the most complete implementation of his ideas, away from project specific contexts and constraints.

-Arjuna provides its own markup over `pytest <https://docs.pytest.org/en/latest/>`_ as its underlying test engine.
+For test execution, Arjuna is implemented as a pytest plugin and provides its own markup over `pytest <https://docs.pytest.org/en/latest/>`_ as its underlying test engine.
 If you like, you can make use of Arjuna with any other test engine or custom frameworks as well.

-You'd need Python 3.5+ to make use of Arjuna.
+You'd need Python 3.8+ to make use of Arjuna.

 Note: On Linux, the built-in Python3 build has issues with the Python's built-in enum module which is heavily used in Arjuna.
 One alternative is to install ActiveState Python on linux.
 Advanced users can go for installing a custom Python build.